istreamlabs/pebble/src/Components/Modal/Readme.md

 * Be used only when an action by the user is required.
 Otherwise use something inline.
 * Have content that is succinct and to the point.
-* Trap focus, which is automatically handled.
+* Trap focus when the modal is open, and return focus back to the element that triggered the modal.
 * Escape key closes the modal and moves focus back to whatever triggered the modal